About Environmental Illness (EI)

 About the Eco-Health Programs

-The CELACare Eco-Health certificate programs are offered online and are self-guided.
+The CELA Eco-Health certificate programs are offered 100% online.
 You can study at the times when it’s best for you—according to your schedule.
-The coursework for each program is presented in a module format.
+The coursework for each program is presented using a module format.
 Quizzes and exams are online.
 All students work at their own pace to complete the work of their program within the given time-frame.
-The Eco-Health certificate programs must be completed within 10 months from the date of your enrollment / purchase..
+The Eco-Health certificate programs must be completed within 10 months from the formal start date of each student’s program.